spences10/scottspence.com/posts/2017/01/04/twitter-mctwitbot/index.md

 ```

 This worked, for a while then the same errors started creeping in, I
-then noticed that the `retweet` and `favoriteTweet` were on a timer
+then noticed that the `retweet` and `favouriteTweet` were on a timer
 but using the same random text from the `queryString` which was about
 as much use as the previous piece of code as it was a one time
 initialisation [or initialization] so the same string was being used